The Journey to Predictive Equipment Maintenance

 In this article, you'll learn about the path to predictive maintenance including common challenges and pitfalls.

 Predictive equipment maintenance is the ultimate goal of many digital initiatives in heavy industries.
 However, the reality is much more difficult than operators may anticipate.
-In this article, I discuss the path to predictive maintenance, including common challenges and pitfalls.
+In this article, we discuss the path to predictive maintenance, including common challenges and pitfalls.

 The promise of predictive equipment maintenance is compelling to any asset operator, plant manager, maintenance or reliability engineer: A program will tell you that your equipment is going to fail – how and when.
 Based on this, you can automate tickets, or maybe even automatically initiate spare parts requests and work orders.
 In this vision, the equipment itself drives its maintenance and turnaround needs.
 Faster, better, and more cost-effectively than any current scheduled maintenance or traditional reliability program.